ska-sa/simulator/README.md

 You may image using LWIMAGER, [WSCLEAN](http://sourceforge.net/projects/wsclean), or the [CASA](http://casa.nrao.edu/index.shtml) imager (clean task).

 ## Running the simulator
-To run this simulator, you need supply the simulator a configuration file.
+To run this simulator, you need supply the simulator a configuration file; parameters.json is an example.

 Run `$ pyxis help[azishe]` for help
-Run as : `$ $pyxis CFG=json_config_file azishe # see parameters.json for an example config file`
+Run as : `$ $pyxis CFG=json_config_file azishe`

 ## Available Telescopes
 You may request a Telescope via the github [issues](https://github.com/ska-sa/simulator/issues) service.